kaushalshah178/Medical-imaging-system-datalogger-real-time-data-processing-and-analysis-using-spark-kafka/README.md

 (ii)Total messages processed
 (iii) Number of humidity sensors by each state (Keys sorted in ascending order) (iv) Total number of sensors
+(v) Filtering out medical imaging device which have humidity above 80
 ```
 ## (i) Average humidity by each medicalImagingdevice (Values sorted in descending order)